-- Click Add Mouse Shortcut, if you need to bind an action to a mouse click.
-Enter Mouse Shortcut dialog box appears.
+- Click on the toolbar, or right-click the selected action, and choose Add Mouse Shortcut on the context menu, if you need to bind an action to a mouse click.
+Enter Mouse Shortcut dialog box opens.

 - In the Click Count section, click a radio button to choose a Single Click or Double Click.

-- Click OK or Press EnterEnter to create a shortcut and bind it with an action.
+- Click OK or Press EditorEnterEditorEnterEditorEnterEditorEnterEditorEnterEditorEnterEditorEnterEditorEnterEditorEnterEditorEnterEditorEnter to create a shortcut and bind it with an action.